 Consider a team of developers working together to build some software.
 Using CVS, the source code is stored in a repository, residing on a server machine.
 Whenever a developer wants to change some source code, she never changes the repository directly.
 Instead, she performs a check out operation which creates a directory on her own client machine, holding local copies of the source files.
-The directory with the copies is usually referred to as a $workspace^2$.
+The directory with the copies is usually referred to as a workspace.
 The developer can now change the files in the workspace, for example to implement a new feature.
 The files can then be copied back to the repository through an operation called a commit.
 The developer can also do an operation called update to update the workspace by copying the newest versions of the files from the repository.
 This is useful if other developers have done commits meanwhile.
-When doing an update or commit, there may be conflicts between the different versions of the files in the workspace and the repository.
+When doing an update or commit, there may be conflicts between the different versions of the files in the workspace and the repository, requiring different versions of the same file to be merged.
 This will be discussed in Section 4.